ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/test-document-the-code/generate-code-documentation.md

 The `bal doc` command will read the `Package.md` and `Module.md` files and prepend them to the generated HTML file.

-Check [`http` module API Documentation](https://lib.ballerina.io/ballerina/http/latest) for sample HTML that has `Module.md` content at the top, followed by the other module constructs.
+Check the <a href="https://lib.ballerina.io/ballerina/http/latest" target="_blank">`http` module API Documentation</a> for sample HTML that has `Module.md` content at the top followed by the other module constructs.

 ## Generate Ballerina documentation